 Before the war and destruction by ISIS, the temple showed a remarkable synthesis of ancient Near Eastern and Greco-Roman architecture.

 Temple of Bel (Baal).
-The walls of the temenos and propylaea were constructed in the late first and the first half of the second century AD.
+The walls of the Temenos and propylaea were constructed in the late first and the first half of the second century AD.

 The temple remains lay inside a large precinct lined by porticos.
 It had a rectangular shape oriented north-south.
 It was based on a paved court surrounded by a massive 205-metre (673 ft) long wall with a propylaeum.

 On a podium in the middle of the court was the actual temple building.
-The cella was entirely surrounded by a prostyle of Corinthian columns, only interrupted on the long side by an entrance gate with large steps leading from the court.
-The cella was unique as it had two inner sanctuaries, the north and south adytons, dedicated as the shrines of Bel and other local deities.
+The cella was surrounded by a prostyle of Corinthian columns and was unique with two inner sanctuaries dedicated to the shrines of Bel and other local deities.
+The cella was lit by two pairs of windows cut high in the two long walls.

 The northern chamber was known for a bas-relief carving of the seven planets known to the ancients surrounded by the twelve signs of the Zodiac and the carvings of a procession of camels and veiled women.
-The cella was lit by two pairs of windows cut high in the two long walls.
-In three corners of the building, stairwells could be found that led up to rooftop terraces.
+Stairwells to rooftop terraces were in three corners,

-In the court, there were the remains of a basin, an altar, a dining hall, and a building with niches.
+In the court were the remains of a basin, an altar, a dining hall, and a building with niches.
 In the northwest corner lay a ramp along which sacrificial animals were led into the temple area.
 There were three monumental gateways, of which the entry was through the west gate.

 All but the front portal are destroyed.